arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 #### VelocyStream protocol removed

 ArangoDB's own bi-directional asynchronous binary protocol VelocyStream is no longer supported.

-You can no longer specify any scheme starting with `vst` in the `--server.endpoint` startup option.
+You can no longer specify any scheme starting with `vst` in the `--server.endpoint` startup option of client tools.

+The following metrics related to VelocyStream have been removed:
+- `arangodb_request_body_size_vst`
+- `arangodb_vst_connections_total`

 VelocyPack remains as the internally used binary storage format and you can continue to use it in transport over the HTTP protocol, as well as use JSON